 Netherlands Enterprise Agency, RVO

-• You must report the intention to the trade unions and the Employee Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen, UWV).
+• notify the Employee Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen, UWV)

 Your consultation with the trade unions must cover: